 The company establishes Phonographic Performance Ltd (PPL) in 1934, alongside The Decca Record Company Limited, with Louis Sterling serving as chairman of the PPL board from its incorporation until 1939.

-In 1936 the company effects a merger of its of 2 French indirect subsidiaries Cie Française Du Gramophone and Compagnie Générale de Etablissements Pathé Fréres Phonographs et Cinematographs., (French subsidiaries of The Gramophone Co.
+In 1936 the company effects a merger of its of 2 French (indirect subsidiaries) Cie Française Du Gramophone and Compagnie Générale de Etablissements Pathé Fréres Phonographs et Cinematographs., (French subsidiaries of The Gramophone Co.
 Ltd. and Columbia Graphophone Co.
-Ltd. respectively) to form Les Industries Musicales Et Electriques Pathé Marconi (Pathé Marconi) which became the direct owner of the Pathé label.
-(As of 27th March 2013 successor EMI Music France S.A.S. was still the registered owner the of Pathé trademark)
+Ltd. respectively) to form Les Industries Musicales Et Electriques Pathé Marconi (Pathé Marconi) , direct owner of the Pathé imprint (label).
+As of 27th March 2013 successor EMI Music France S.A.S. was still the registered owner the of Pathé trademark.

-The company's German operations from 1931 continued to operate under the immediate control of (indirect) subsidiaries - Electrola Gesellschaft m.b.H. and Carl Lindström A.-G. (later known as Carl Lindström GmbH) (These companies would be merged in 1972 to form EMI Electrola GmbH)
+German operations from 1931 continued to operate under the immediate control of (indirect) subsidiaries, Electrola Gesellschaft m.b.H. and Carl Lindström A.-G. (later known as Carl Lindström GmbH) (These companies would be merged in 1972 to form EMI Electrola GmbH)

 The first in-house publishing company was established in 1958 as Ardmore & Beechwood Ltd. (formed following the acquisition of Capitol Records, Inc. which included its publishing arm Ardmore Music Corp. & Beechwood Music Corp.).
 Further acquiring in 1969 the publishing companies Central Songs, Inc. and the "K.P.M.
-Music Publishing Group" - Keith Prowse Music Publishing Company Limited, Peter Maurice Music Co.
+Music Publishing Group" - Keith Prowse Music Pub.
+Co.
+Ltd., Peter Maurice Music Co.
 Ltd., KPM Music Ltd., World Copyrights Ltd., Macmelodies Ltd. and Al Gallico Music Corp.

 In 1959/60 introduced the "boxed "EMI" logo, as its new principal corporate trademark, replacing it's former corporate logo used throughout the 50s.
 In late 1963/64 the company also introduced the "EMI record/globe" "specifically "EMI" and a halved oval design, the left half consisting of the stylized representation of a phonograph record and the right half consisting of a representation of a terrestrial globe". - this new trademark logo represented the record division.

-In 1965 the record division is reorganised - E.M.I.
+The record division is reorganised in 1965, E.M.I.
 Records Limited, The Parlophone Co.
 Ltd., Columbia Graphophone Company Ltd. were merged into The Gramophone Co.
 Ltd. which becomes the principal company behind the division (and the H.M.V. record stores), subsequently bringing the labels (trademark rights) and catalogues of these companies and subsidiaries under one administrative control and direct ownership.
 From this period the credit "E.M.I.
 Records (The Gramophone Co.
 Ltd.)" often appears on releases (and official company docs) - E.M.I.
 Records being the trading name (division name) of The Gramophone Co.
 Ltd. (The Gramophone Co.
 Ltd. was renamed EMI Records Ltd. on the 1st July 1973 and subsequently took over this role.)

 In 1968 US subsidiary Capitol Records, Inc. merges with Audio Devices, Inc., forming the new holding company behind North American operations Capitol Industries, Inc., the following year Electric & Musical Industries Ltd. and this newly formed company both acquire 25% stake each in the Japanese company Toshiba Musical Industries Ltd. (Later renamed Toshiba EMI Ltd in 1973)